 The appeals procedures of the Rackham Graduate School provide informal and formal address of grievances for Rackham students.
 The student and the subject of the grievance must meet certain eligibility criteria.
-For details concerning the criteria and the appeal process, check Rackham's Academic Grievance Procedures (www.rackham.umich.edu/current-students/help/resolution).
+For details concerning the criteria and the appeal process, check Rackham's Academic Grievance Procedures and click on Rackham Graduate School Academic Policies.